 Parking informationFree car park for 30 cars

 Approximately 6km of trails which are a mixture of gravel and grass paths.
-Please keep to the marked tracks to avoid disturbing the ground nesting birds
+Please keep to the marked tracks to avoid disturbing nesting birds

 Accessible at all times

 Opening timesAccessible at all times

 The land was reclaimed from the sea in the 18th century when a seawall was built around the saltmarsh and originally used for farming.
 Now managed as a nature reserve and just a stones through away from Leigh-on-Sea, it is a firm favourite walking destination and a fantastic site for birdwatching.

 During winter, look out over the mudflats which provide the perfect habitat for thousands of wildfowl and waders, including noisy flocks of dark-bellied brent geese that feed on the dense beds of eel-grass.
 Wander round the western section and you will reach the Lagoon Hide, where hundreds of waders such as curlew, dunlin, avocet, redshank and black-tailed godwit flock to in winter.
 You might also be fortunate enough to see a short-eared owl gracefully hunting throughout the autumn and winter months.